BirdeeHub/lze/README.md

 as Neovim's built-in loading mechanism does not guarantee initialisation order.
 Requiring users to manually call a `setup` function [is an anti pattern](https://github.com/nvim-neorocks/nvim-best-practices?tab=readme-ov-file#zap-initialization).
-Forcing users to think about the order in which they load plugins that extend or depend on each other is even worse.
-We strongly suggest opening an issue or submitting a PR to fix this upstream.
+Forcing users to think about the order in which they load plugins that extend or depend on each other is not great either and we strongly suggest opening an issue or submitting a PR to fix any of these issues this upstream.
-However, if you're looking for a temporary workaround, you can use `trigger_load` in a `before` or `after` hook, or bundle the relevant plugin configurations.

 > [!NOTE]
 >